bubblebeam/OES-Online-Examination-system/README.md

 *Admin*: Has the privilage to add/delete tests under the manage tests option in the navbar *normal*: All functionality except add/delete tests.

-For admin login:
+**For admin login:**

 Username: Admin
 Password: Admin123

 **Users can perform the following functionality:**
-Home: It basically displays the homepage of the website.
+Home: It basically displays the homepage of the application.

-Sign-up: This window contains a form that has to be filled by the user inorder to get access to appear for the tests.
+Sign-up: This window contains a form that has to be filled by the user in order to get registered.

 Login: This window offers the user two choices for logging into the system according to the preset privileges -Candidate login and Administrator login.
 The candidate login will take the user